 The municipal council is an important place for local democracy where local elected officials come together to debate and participate in the management of the municipality.
 This is where citizens can also question their elected officials.
 However, in Mons, the municipal council can last a very long time, sometimes up to 11 hours of debate.
 Both the majority and opposition blame each other for the never-ending meetings, which have been going on since 2016 when the Mons en Mieux group became part of the opposition.
 The debates can be tough and sometimes violent, and many wonder whether such lengthy councils pose a threat to local democracy.

-At the last municipal council on Tuesday March 21, there were about seventy points on the agenda, and exchanges centered mainly between the Mons en Mieux group and the PS/Ecolo majority.
+At the last municipal council on Tuesday March 21, there were regarding seventy points on the agenda, and exchanges centered mainly between the Mons en Mieux group and the PS/Ecolo majority.
 The mayor often had to call the councilors to order, whether they belonged to the majority or opposition.
 Nicolas Martin, the mayor of Mons, believes that this situation of extended advice is due to the Mons en Mieux group.
-He thinks that debates could be much more effective if there was only one speaker or even two for each item on the agenda, following the tradition of each group expressing themselves once on one point.
+He thinks that debates might be much more effective if there was only one speaker or even two for each item on the agenda, following the tradition of each group expressing themselves once on one point.

 It is a high place of local democracy: the municipal council.
 This is where local elected officials debate and participate in the management of the municipality and where citizens can question their elected officials.
 In Mons, this municipal council has a particularity: it lasts a long, very long time.
 Sometimes up to 11 hours of debate.
 Majority and opposition blame each other for this endless advice.